-The interest rates applicable to certain Securities may be determined by reference to certain reference rates or indices known as "benchmarks" (including the euro interbank offered rate (EURIBOR) and the Sterling Overnight Index Average (SONIA)).
-Some benchmarks, including EURIBOR and the London interbank offered rate (LIBOR), are the subject of recent national and international regulatory guidance and proposals for reform.
+Interest rates and indices which are deemed to be "benchmarks" (including the euro interbank offered rate (EURIBOR) and the Sterling Overnight Index Average (SONIA)) are the subject of recent national and international regulatory guidance and proposals for reform.
 Some of these reforms are already effective whilst others are still to be implemented.
 These reforms may cause such benchmarks to perform differently than in the past, to disappear entirely, or have other consequences which cannot be predicted.
 Any such consequence could have a material adverse effect on any Securities linked to or referencing such a "benchmark".